Submissions were closed on the 30th of September 2021. Thank you to everyone who submitted!

 They can be documented in different situations e.g. gardens, interiors, furnishings, decorations, setups for events, celebrations etc.

-The best images and stories will be selected for a major online exhibition, a book, a video film and a fantastic outdoor late Autumn event in Beeston & Nottingham, the Land of Robin Hood.
+The best images and stories will be selected for a major online exhibition and video film late Autumn with the film being presented at a fantastic outdoor event in Beeston, Nottingham in January, in the land of Robin Hood.

 Press updates - media coverage & blogs